DuolaD/HoYoShade/New_Readme.md

 > The recommended graphics settings here are based on Genshin Impact as a reference.
 You can use these recommended graphics settings to modify the graphics settings of other HoYoVerse games, or you can also choose to customize the graphics settings yourself.

 > [!NOTE]
-> If your graphics card performance is lower than the NVIDIA GTX series level, then it is not recommended for you to use HoYoShade.
+> If your graphics card performance is lower than the NVIDIA GTX series level, then it is not recommended for you to use HoYoShade and FPS unlock.

 | Settings| A graphics card with lower performance than the NVIDIA GTX series | The NVIDIA GTX series or other graphics cards of the same level | The NVIDIA RTX series or other graphics cards of the same level |
 | --------------------------- | --------------------------------- |------------------------------------ |:------------------------------------ |